EricA1019/Godot-MCP/README.md

 Notes
 - Paths are normalized to ./relative under the workspace root.
 - Updates use delete-then-add in a single operation to ensure fresh queries.

+Context Bundler (Hop 3)
+- Bundles top relevant snippets for a query using deterministic ordering (score then path), with a light recency boost.
+- Default size cap: 64KB (override via cap_bytes).
 <div align="center">
 	<img src="icon.svg" alt="Logo" width="160" height="160">